Modern Benoni: Classical Main Line: 7.Nf3 Bg7 8.Be2 0-0 9.0-0

-7.Nf3 Bg7 8.h3 0-0 9.Bd3: Modern Main Line
+Modern Main Line: 7.Nf3 Bg7 8.h3 0-0 9.Bd3

 By the late 1980s Ljubojević's plan of exchanging the light-squared bishop had been proven so reliable it was deterring White from entering the Classical Main Line altogether.
 The desire to prevent ...Bg4 led to the development of the Modern Main Line, 7.Nf3 Bg7 8.h3 0-0 9.Bd3.
 If Black continues in the same manner as in the Classical Main Line, e.g. 9...a6 10.a4 Nbd7 11.0-0 Re8, then White appears to maintain an advantage with 12.Bf4.

 Originally it was thought that the temporary pawn sacrifice 9...b5 was an easy equalizer: after 10.Nxb5 Nxe4?!
 11.Bxe4 Re8 Black seemingly regains the sacrificed piece without trouble.
-But in Alburt–de Firmian, USA ch 1990, White uncorked 12.Ng5! and went on to win: this move was judged the most important theoretical novelty in Volume 50 of Chess Informant.
-Only later was it discovered that the immediate 10...Re8 is a better way of recovering the pawn, with a complicated game in the offing.
+But in Alburt–de Firmian, USA ch 1990, White uncorked 12.Ng5! and went on to win: this move was judged the most important in Volume 50 of Chess Informant.
+Later it was found that the immediate 10...Re8 is a better way of recovering the pawn, with a complicated game in the offing.

 The other capture 10.Bxb5 has been subjected to extensive analysis and testing, which has led to the conclusion that the sequence 10...Nxe4 11.Nxe4 Qa5+ 12.Nfd2 Qxb5 13.Nxd6 Qa6 14.N2c4 Nd7 15.0-0 is more or less forced.
 In the resulting positions Black has found it difficult to generate any winning chances, and even finding equality has not been a simple task.
 The fact that one must know a lot of theory just to secure a draw has rendered the entire variation beginning with 9...b5 rather unattractive from Black's point of view, even though it appears to be objectively the best move.

 Thus Black has sought other methods of combating the Modern Main Line.
 The sharp variation 9...Re8 10.0-0 c4 received significant attention in the mid-1990s, but after 11.Bxc4 Nxe4 12.Nxe4 Rxe4 13.Bg5 Black has yet to demonstrate clear equality.
-In 2001 John Watson published a detailed analysis of 9...Nh5, which stops White from playing Bc1-f4 and allows Black to follow up with ...Nd7-e5.
+In 2001 John Watson published a detailed analysis of 9...Nh5, which stops White from playing Bc1–f4 and allows Black to follow up with ...Nd7–e5.
 While it is also unclear whether this move ultimately equalizes, at least Black retains significant counterplay.